Spencerian Customization for Fountain Pens

 5. Platinum Century Pens

 The parent company to artisanal offshoot Nakaya, Platinum Pens offers a Fine Soft nib on its flagship Century series pens which, like the Nakaya Fine Soft, is very well-suited to the Spencerian modification.
+The Platinum Medium Soft nib, when available, can also be used for this customization.
 Platinum's pens offer excellent value, and make an excellent choice for those on a budget wanting to try the Spencerian modification on pens other than the Pilot Falcon series.